Voltage and Current Dividers

 or

-where i is the current flowing through all the resistors.
+where is the current flowing through all the resistors.
 Note that the numerator on the right is R2, not R1.
 Remember that a larger resistance will carry a smaller current.

 Practice Problems